7 Referral Email Templates for More Word-of-Mouth Referrals

 [Website]

-Pro tip: Increase customer retention and referrals with a point-of-sale system like Lightspeed.
-Lightspeed lets you create and manage loyalty and referral rewards programs as well as customer relationships―all in one platform.
-You can easily create campaigns by assigning points or one-time rewards anytime a referral code is used.
+Pro tip: Increase customer retention and referrals with referral rewards tools like ReferralCandy.
+ReferralCandy lets you create and manage loyalty and referral rewards programs as well as customer relationships―all in one platform.
+You can choose to give rewards in the form of money, cash, or online gift vouchers.

 5. Email Asking Current Clients or Customers for Referrals

-A simple lead generation method is directly asking for referrals from people or businesses that have already purchased from you.
-For the most part, this email reminds your customers that you are always happy to receive referrals and greatly appreciate them.
-Keep in mind, you should only send this type of request to customers who are satisfied with your business.
+A simple lead generation method involves directly asking for referrals from people or businesses that have already purchased from you.
+For the most part, a referral request email template for your customers reminds them that you are always happy to receive referrals and appreciate them.
+But only send this type of request to customers who are satisfied with your business.

-To determine the best customers to reach out to, you can use what’s known as a net promoter score (NPS).
+To determine the best customers to reach out to, you can use customer surveys to measure satisfaction levels to get what’s known as a net promoter score (NPS).
 An NPS is a market research method that categorizes customers into three main groups: detractor, passive, or promoter.
 The idea is to reach out to those who are rated as “promoters” as they are highly satisfied and likely to recommend your business.

 Hi [customer/client name],